DK-Hostmaster/DKHM-RFC-Delete-Domain/README.md

 <a id="about-this-document"></a>
 ### About this Document

 We have adopted the term RFC (_Request For Comments_), due to the recognition in the term and concept, so this document is a process supporting document, aiming to serve the purpose of obtaining a common understanding of the proposed implementation and to foster discussion on the details of the implementation.
-The final specification will be lifted into the [DK Hostmaster EPP Service Specification](https://github.com/DK-Hostmaster/epp-service-specification) implementation and this document will be closed for comments and the document no longer be updated.
+The final specification will be lifted into the [DK Hostmaster EPP Service Specification][DKHMEPPSPEC] implementation and this document will be closed for comments and the document no longer be updated.

 <a id="xml-and-xsd-examples"></a>
 ### XML and XSD Examples

-All example XML files are available in the [DK Hostmaster EPP XSD repository](https://github.com/DK-Hostmaster/epp-xsd-files) in the [delete-domain-dkhm-extension](https://github.com/DK-Hostmaster/epp-xsd-files/tree/delete-domain-dkhm-extension) branch.
+All example XML files are available in the [DK Hostmaster EPP XSD repository][DKHMXSDSPEC].

+The proposed extensions and XSD definitions are available in the  [3.2 candidate][DKHMXSD3.2] of the DK Hostmaster XSD, which is currently a draft and work in progress and marked as a  _pre-release_.

 <a id="description"></a>
 ## Description